Retrieval context

 Custom citations

-The AIP Agent interface renders citation bubbles if the LLM responds with citations in specified formats.
-With Function-backed context, users can take advantage of this in their functions by returning a string that prompts the LLM to write citations in a given format.
-The following formats are currently provided:
+The AIP Agent interface will render citation bubbles if the LLM responds with citations in a specific XML format.
+With function-backed context, users can render these citations by having their function return a string that prompts the LLM to write citations in this given format.
+Refer to citation formats for the list of provided formats, and citation variable updates for information on how to update a Workshop variable on each object citation selection.

 A screenshot of AIP Agent Studio with function-backed context configured to return custom document citations.

-In this example, the function accepts a set of document chunks that are represented as Ontology objects.
+In the example above, the function accepts a set of document chunks that are represented as Ontology objects.
 It then conducts a semantic search on these objects and returns the five most relevant ones, formatted according to the citation style mentioned above.